 Playground ziplines are an exciting new addition to playgrounds across the country.
 Typically, trackrides consisted of just a handle, while ziplines consist of a seat on a cable or slider.
 While some have safety precautions like seatbelts, most rely on the child’s grip strength to hold on.
 They typically jolt to a stop and swing when they reach the end of the track, before traveling back in the direction they came.

 There are several reasons that playground safety professionals are concerned with the growing popularity of ziplines.

 They Rely on the Child’s Grip Strength

 One of the most dangerous aspects of trackrides/ziplines is that they require a child to hold on tight to a moving swing, even when jolted at the end of the cable.
-If the child lets go while the zipline is in motion, especially at the end of the cable where it changes directions, they could be seriously injured.
+If the child lets go while the zipline is in motion, they could be seriously injured.
 Many times children lift other children up to reach the handle and they don’t have the upper body strength to hold on the whole way across.
 So they fall to the surface, sometimes resulting in injuries.

 They Are Difficult to Stop and Control

 Playground ziplines are fun because they move quickly – but they are also difficult to stop and/or control when needed.
 The safest way to stop a zipline is to let it run out of steam from the initial push-off.
 Trying to stop a zipline by catching it as the child zooms by is never a safe option – but too often, we see injuries to both children and playground supervisors from this exact scenario.